seanstrom/Essays/importance-of-values.md

 addMr (ageBy1 jake)
 ```

-Now we've successfully built functions from functions, and then went on to use those functions to compose a `person` value.
-In this case we've taken the `person` `jake` and made them "Mr. Jake", who's now also one year older.
+As you can we've built functions from functions and then went on to use those functions to compose into `person` value.
+In this case we've taken `jake` and made the name "Mr. Jake", and increased the age by one year.
-This process can be built upon over and over again because we're simply using values to compose with our functions.
+All we've done here so far is make small functions with a single responsibility, and compose them into larger functions that perform specific tasks.
+This is made possible because we've focused on creating functions that take in values and return a value.

-Using this technique we're able to build many modular functions that are able to easily compose with one another, which in my opinion leads to more expressive and maintainable code.
+Though what happens when we can't return a value?
+Does such a scenario exist?

-Now that we've seen how to use values to compose with our functions, let's look at ways where we'll have problems applying these principles.
+One particular situation comes to mind when asked these questions, Asynchronous Programming with the Callback Pattern.

-## Asynchronous Programming
+## Asynchronous Programming with Callback Pattern

 So far I've gone over examples of how, and why, we should be composing our functions with values.
 Though all of those examples were just simple computations.
 What if we have a computation that should be asynchronous, like reading a file.
 Then we're faced with a constraint that doesn't allow us to naturally compose with the asynchronous function like we would above.